Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants

 \subsubsection{Voltage Control}

-In contrast to the local frequencies of the DVPP devices, the local voltage magnitudes generically do not yield a coherent dynamic behavior.
-We hence consider the voltage control setup in \cref{fig:DVPP_volt_ctrl_setup}, where all devices receive a common input measurement of the voltage magnitude deviation $\Delta v_\mathrm{pcc}$ at the PCC.
-The reactive power deviation output $\Delta q_i$ of each device $i$ sums up to the aggregate reactive power deviation output $\Delta q_\mathrm{agg}$ of the DVPP, i.e.,
+In contrast to the local frequencies of the grid-forming DERs, the local voltage magnitudes generally do not yield a coherent dynamic behavior.
+We thus consider a separate voltage control setup in \cref{fig:DVPP_volt_ctrl_setup} and \cref{tab:gform_volt_symbols}, where all units receive a common input measurement of the voltage magnitude deviation $\Delta v_\mathrm{pcc}$ at the PCC.
+The reactive power deviation output $\Delta q_i$ of each unit $i$ sums up to the aggregate reactive power deviation output $\Delta q_\mathrm{agg}$ of the DVPP, i.e.,